naston70/jeremys-it-lab/19-DTP-VTP/vtp-dtp.md

 | Dynamic Desirable    | Trunk | Trunk              | Access | Trunk        |
 | Access               | X     | Access             | Access | Access       |
 | Dynamic Auto         | Trunk | Trunk              | Access | Access       |

+- On older switches, **switchport mode desirable** is the default admin mode
+- On newer switches, **switchport mode dynamic auto** is the default admin mode
+- You can disable DTP negotiation on an interface with this command **switchport nonegotiate**
+- Configuring an access port with **switchport mode access** also disables DTP negotiation on an interface

+# VTP - VLAN Trunking Protocol

+- VTP allows for the configuration of VLANs on a central server switch and other switches will sync their VLAN db to the server
+- It is designed for large networks with many VLANs
+- It is rarely used and recommended not to be used
+- There are three VTP versions: 1,2 and 3
+- There are three VTP modes: server, client and transparent